 \section{Introduction}

-The study of in cohomology of moduli space of curves was initiated by Mumford in 1980s.
+The study of cohomology of the moduli space of curves was initiated by Mumford \cite{M} in the~1980s.
 The most progress has been made in understanding the subring $R^*(\mathcal{M}_{g})$ of tautological classes.
-A systematic study by Faber and Zagier of the algebra of $\kappa$ classes on the moduli space $\mathcal{M}_{g}$ of nonsingular genus g curves led to a conjecture in 2000 of a concise set \textbf{FZ} of relations among $\kappa$ classes in $R^*(\mathcal{M}_{g})$.
-There are several proofs of Faber-Zagier conjecture, involving Witten's 3-spin class in 2013 \cite{PPZ} and via virtual class of the moduli space of stable maps to $\mathbb{P}^{1}$ in 2014.
-Recent progress has appeared in Pixton's proposal \cite{Pix} for calculus of tautological relations on $\oM_{g,n}$.
-Pixton's relations recover \textbf{FZ} when restricted to $\mathcal{M}_{g}\subset \overline{\mathcal{M}_{g}}$.
-In \cite{Pix} Pixton conjectures that his set of relations is the full set of relations in tautological ring.
+A systematic study by Faber and Zagier of the algebra of $\kappa$ classes on the moduli space $\mathcal{M}_{g}$ of nonsingular genus g curves led to a conjecture in 2000 of a concise set FZ of relations among~$\kappa$ classes in

+There are several proofs of the Faber--Zagier conjecture, one of them is given by Pandharipande and Pixton in~\cite{PP}, exploiting moduli space of stable quotients on $\mathbb{P}^1$.

+Recent progress in 2012 has appeared in Pixton's paper \cite{Pix} about hypothetically the full set of relations in the tautological ring of $\oM_{g,n}$.
+Pixton's relations recover FZ when restricted to~${\mathcal{M}_{g}\subset \overline{\mathcal{M}_{g}}}$.

+Using homogeneity of Witten's 3-spin class, authors of \cite{PPZ} proved Pixton's relations hold in~$H^*\big(\oM_{g,n},\mathbb{Q}\big)$, proving Faber--Zagier conjecture in cohomology.
+The set of Pixton's relations (in Chow or cohomology) is conjectured to be full.

-In this paper we explicitly obtain Pandharipande-Pixton-Zvonkine (PPZ) relations \cite{PPZ,PPZ16} in group $RH^2(\oM_{g,n},\mathbb{Q})$ (although we omit the easiest case $g=0$ for brevity).
-We show that the PPZ relations we obtained coincide with relations from Arbarello-Cornalba's result \cite[ Theorem 2.2 ]{Cor}.
-In \cite{Cor} the authors proved that their set of relations in $H^2(\oM_{g,n},\mathbb{Q})$ is full.
-Also using the fact that PPZ relations coinside with Pixton's relations and hold in $H^*(\mathcal{M}_{g,n})$, proved in \cite{PPZ}, we prove Pixton's conjecture for this particular case.
+In this paper, we explicitly obtain the Pandharipande--Pixton--Zvonkine (PPZ or also called $r$-spin) relations \cite{PPZ,PPZ16} in the group $RH^2\big(\oM_{g,n},\mathbb{Q}\big)$ (although we omit the easiest case $g=0$ for brevity).
+We show that the PPZ relations we obtained coincide with relations from Arbarello--Cornalba's result \cite[Theorem 2.2]{Cor}.
+In \cite{Cor}, the authors proved that their set of relations in~$H^2\big(\oM_{g,n},\mathbb{Q}\big)$ is full.
+Also using the fact that PPZ (for $r$ = 3) relations coincide with Pixton's relations and hold in $H^*\big(\oM_{g,n}, \mathbb{Q}\big)$, proved in \cite{PPZ}, we prove Pixton's conjecture in cohomology for this codimension.